Chris Powell: Leicester City

-On 13 October 2025, Powell joined Luton Town as assistant manager to the newly appointed Jack Wilshere.

-Managerial career

 Charlton Athletic

 On 14 January 2011, Powell was appointed manager of Charlton Athletic, who were by now languishing in League One.
 He signed a three-and-a-half-year contract following the sacking of Phil Parkinson.

 His first signing of his managerial career was Bradley Wright-Phillips, who went on to score on his debut on 1 February 2011, against Colchester United.
 Powell won his opening four games at Charlton, but then went 11 games without a win, falling out of the play-off places and leaving the Addicks in 13th place at the end of the season.

 Powell signed 19 new players in summer 2011, including midfielders Danny Green, Danny Hollands, Dale Stephens, defenders Matt Taylor, Rhoys Wiggins and goalkeeper Ben Hamer.
-Bradley Pritchard was signed from non-league Hayes & Yeading United Football Club and excelled in midfield, with Yann Kermorgant forming a formidable strike partnership alongside Wright-Phillips.
+Bradley Pritchard was signed from non-league club Hayes & Yeading United and excelled in midfield, with Yann Kermorgant forming a formidable strike partnership alongside Wright-Phillips.
 Captain Johnnie Jackson was a talisman all season despite numerous injuries, and Chris Solly, a product of the youth academy made the right back berth his own.
 Clever loan signings were made throughout the season including Hogan Ephraim, Darel Russell, Dany N'Guessan and the return of Lee Cook.
 Charlton finished strongly into the second half of the 2011–12 season and sealed promotion back to the Championship as champions of League One.
 Charlton finished the 2012–13 season in 9th place, ending with a 4–1 victory over already relegated Bristol City and three points off a play-off position.

 On 11 March 2014, Powell was sacked as manager of Charlton Athletic by owner Roland Duchâtelet; this decision came after a poor run of form with the Addicks sitting at the bottom of the Championship table, although media reports have suggested that it was a reluctance to play players Roland Duchâtelet had brought to the club and differences in transfer policy.